thedumbtechguy/Fluxxan/README.md

 The above concepts are borrowed from Redux.

 > Unlike Redux, Fluxxan does not force you to use an immutable state.
-However, doing so  will both improve your code and increase performance of your application.

-A simple state tree can look like this.
+However, doing so is greatly encouraged as it will both improve your code, debugging and increase the overall performance of your application.
+The state tree can be any object, even a POJO.
+It's your choice.

+However, I'd like to stress again that making your state immutable will make your life that much easier.
+If you choose not to, we've got you covered.
+A couple of methods are provided to help you short circuit the dispatch process.
+Personally, I've found [Immutables](http://immutables.github.io/) to be a really great way to achieve Immutability.
+It's quick to setup and understand.

 ...